 Yesterday I made a mistake: I accepted an invitation to the organization on GitHub, which had thousands of active repositories.
-And, because my Notification Settings had “Automatically watch repositories” checked, I started to receive hundreds of emails.
+And because my Notification Settings had “Automatically watch repositories” checked, I started receiving hundreds of emails.

-First of all, you need to go to GitHub’s Developer Settings and generate an access token.
-I granted my token the notifications and repo permissions; probably, notifications alone would be enough, but I didn’t check that.
+First, go to GitHub’s Developer Settings and generate an access token.
+I granted my token the notifications and repo permissions; probably notifications alone would be enough, but I didn’t check.

 Then, you will need to create a project and install the dependencies (only one):